spectralcode/OCTproZ/README.md

 A precompiled package for Windows (64bit) can be downloaded from:
 [GitHub release section](https://github.com/spectralcode/OCTproZ/releases).
 Extract the zip archive and execute OCTproZ, installation is not necessary.
+A test dataset that can be used with the Virtual OCT System can be downloaded from [here](https://figshare.com/articles/SSOCT_test_dataset_for_OCTproZ/12356705).

 If you need OCTproZ for a different operating system, the easiest way is to compile it yourself.
 See the compiling section.